 - Even quiet protected beaches can quickly become dangerous.
 Always check the local weather conditions before taking off.
 Dive shops are a good source for current snorkel and surf information.

 - Make sure you have the proper snorkel gear.
-Your snorkel mask should fit snugly (not too tight) with the strap over your ears.
+Your snorkel mask should fit snugly (not too tight) with the strap above your ears.
 Snorkel Flippers should fit tight so there is no chance of losing one while swimming.
 Dry snorkels allow you to swim in choppy water and dive without letting in water.

 - The water in Maui is naturally buoyant so a life vest is not mandatory when snorkeling.
-If you do tire easy or you are not a good swimmer, than use a life vest.
+If you do tire easy or you are not a good swimmer, then use a life vest.
 A dive vest inflates and deflates quickly you you can use it for long swims when you want to rest.

 - When snorkeling don't stand on the coral.
 It best not to stand anywhere, as you may stand on a creature that won't like it, cut yourself and/or damage the fragile coral.